BlogAI

 • What happens if demand increases by 20%?

-• What happens if it falls by 10%?
+• What happens if it drops by 10%?

 • What happens if an important project is delayed by four weeks?

-• What are the effects of a price change or a change in customer behavior?
+• What impact does a price change or a shift in customer behavior have?

-• What capacities are lacking—and which remain unused?
+• What capacities are lacking—and which ones remain unused?

-• How are costs, margins, and cash flow shifting?
+• How are costs, margins, and cash flow changing?

-What is new is that companies have to ask them continuously, not just once a year.
+What is new is that companies have to ask them on an ongoing basis, not just once a year.

-AI identifies correlations between demand, capacity, costs, seasonality, and external factors that are never visible in manual analyses.
+AI identifies correlations between demand, capacity, costs, seasonality, and external factors that would never be apparent in manual analyses.

 Scenarios calculated in seconds

-What used to take days of coordination, Excel models, or meetings can now be simulated in minutes.
+What used to take days of coordination, Excel spreadsheets, or meetings can now be simulated in a matter of minutes.

-Instead of "perceived" assessments, AI provides reliable probabilities and impacts.
+Instead of "intuitive" assessments, AI provides reliable probabilities and impact analyses.

-Forecasts can be automatically adjusted whenever there is a change in demand, costs, or resources—no manual cycle, no waiting for monthly reports.
+Forecasts can be automatically adjusted whenever there is a change in demand, costs, or resources—no manual process, no waiting for monthly reports.

 Identifies risks early on

-AI detects deviations before they become noticeable—and suggests possible courses of action.
+AI detects anomalies before they become noticeable—and identifies possible courses of action.

 This makes scenario planning proactive rather than reactive.